-- Comprehensive examinations provide an opportunity for students to demonstrate an in-depth knowledge of the relevant literature within two of the following fields: Culture, Literature and the Arts; Environment and Heritage; Policy, Economy and Society; Identities; and Women’s and Feminist Studies.
+- Comprehensive examinations provide an opportunity for students to demonstrate an in-depth knowledge of the relevant literature within two of the following areas of research foci: Culture, Heritage and the Arts; Environment and Place; Policy, Economy and the State; Identities and Social Movements; and Feminist, Gender and Women’s Studies.
 These fields are meant to be broad-ranging, exposing students to significant works related to Canadian Studies.

 - Comprehensive field examinations prepare students for their thesis research and future employment -- whether it is in the field of teaching or other pursuits -- by developing their analytical and critical skills.
 For each of the two comprehensive examinations, the following procedures must be followed.
-The student, in consultation with Director of the Frost Centre, will select a field supervisor for each comprehensive examination.
-The field supervisor and the Director, in consultation with the student, can then suggest the two remaining members of the comprehensive committee.
-Normally these three faculty members are from the student’s home university, but faculty members from the partner institution can be included.
+The student, in consultation with their supervisor, will select a field supervisor for each comprehensive examination.
+The field supervisor, in consultation with the student, can then suggest the two remaining members of the comprehensive committee.
 Each comprehensive committee should be distinct with three different faculty members involved in each one.
 Each committee must receive final approval from the Director of the Frost Centre.

 - Comprehensive examination reading lists should contain 40 to 60 book titles, with about 4 articles considered equivalent to a book.
 The Field Supervisor and the student will compile the initial reading list in consultation with the entire comprehensive committee.
 Following agreement by the comprehensive examining committee, a final reading list will be forwarded to the Director of the Frost Centre for approval.